China issues plan to increase flights, boost air passenger volumes - Caixin | Business

 - China

-China aims to restore the country's average daily passenger flight volumes to 70% of 2019 levels from Jan.
+China aims to restore the country's average daily passenger flight volumes to 70% of 2019 levels by Jan.
 6, financial news outlet Caixin reported on Friday citing a document from the aviation regulator.

 The aim is part of a work plan the Civil Aviation Administration of China issued on Wednesday to encourage the recovery of the country's air transport market, Caixin said.